 - Your and/or your business has a history of non-compliance with VAT legislation7

 However, HMRC also undertake routine checks, so it’s likely that there is nothing to worry about at all.

 How long does a VAT inspection take?

 HMRC VAT inspection preparation and process guidelines usually encourage officers to provide you with 7 days’ notice before an on-site VAT inspection takes place – however, it’s possible for them to turn up without notice.
 You will also be able to request that the visit is delayed if necessary.
 An inspection usually takes around two hours, though this depends on the size and complexity of your company.

 What happens after a VAT inspection?

 After the VAT inspection, you will receive a letter detailing any concerns that HMRC has with your business, including any VAT you owe.
 You may also be issued with a penalty.
-If the letter contains anything you don’t understand, or if you disagree with any of the information stated or the VAT inspection penalties you are being charged, please don’t hesitate to contact DPP Business & Tax.
+If the letter contains anything you don’t understand, or if you disagree with any of the information stated or the VAT inspection penalties you are being charged, please don’t hesitate to contact DBT & Partners.

 If you receive notice of any VAT inspection penalties, you can either pay the amount that HMRC say is overdue or over-claimed, or dispute the assessment.
 If you choose the latter, you will need to ask for a review, which may result in a Tribunal Appeal.
 HMRC compliance check time limits state that you will have 30 days to appeal any decision.

-For further VAT inspection tips, or to hear more about what our expert VAT inspection solicitors can do to assist you, simply get in touch with DPP Business & Tax today.
+For further VAT inspection tips, or to hear more about what our expert VAT inspection solicitors can do to assist you, simply get in touch with DBT & Partners today.